The Tempel in Ivano-Frankivsk, Ukraine

 A concept has been proposed that would stabilise and preserve the building, restoring it to its original state, including the striking Star of David-topped domes that were demolished during Soviet rule.
 The plan also involves creating a Jewish heritage centre for the city and region which would showcase Rabbi Kolesnik’s extensive archival collection.

-The Foundation for Jewish Heritage has been providing advice and proposed that a feasibility study be undertaken to clarify more precisely the possibilities of the project.
+It has been proposed that a feasibility study be undertaken to clarify more precisely the possibilities of the project.